John Wither Awdry: Career

 Awdry was called to the bar by the Middle Temple in 1822 and became a bencher in 1830, on whose occasion he was created a Knight Bachelor.
 He was puisne judge and commissioner of the Insolvent Debtor's Court in Bombay.
 In 1839, he was appointed chief justice of the Supreme Court of Judicature at Bombay, resigning from this post after three years.
 After his return to England, Awdry served as chairman of the Quarter Sessions in Wiltshire and represented the county as Deputy Lieutenant from 1852.

 Personal life

-On 29 June 1830, he married firstly Sarah Maria, eldest daughter of Jonathan Awdry, and had by her two sons and a daughter.
-After her death, he married Frances Ellen, second daughter of Thomas Carr on 24 July 1839.
+On 29 June 1830, he married firstly Sarah Maria, eldest daughter of Jeremiah Awdry, and had by her two sons and a daughter.
+After her death, he married secondly on 24 July 1839 Frances Ellen Carr, second daughter of Thomas Carr.
 By his second wife, he had eight sons and four daughters.
 Awdry died at his home at Notton House.
-His sons included William, an Anglican bishop, and Charles, senior partner of W. H. Smith.
+Lady Awdrey died at Notton, Wiltshire on 10 April 1900, in her 80th year.
+His sons included William Awdry, an Anglican bishop, and Charles Awdry, senior partner of W. H. Smith.
 He was the paternal grandfather of the writer and clergyman Wilbert Awdry.